Yoga for Detoxification: Setu Bandha Sarvangasana (Bridge Pose)

 10. Relax and check in with your body/mind.
 What has changed since you first lay down on the floor?

-Weave Setu Bandha Sarvangasana into your regular yoga practice, or practice it on its own.
-Practice it for purification, restoration of energy, or just because it feels good.
+Weave Setu Bandha Sarvangasana into your regular yoga practice or practice it on its own.
+You can use it for purification, energy restoration, or just because it feels good.

 Recent articles